roadtocode4u/spaceship/docs/javascript/12-event/12-event.md

 ## onload

-When webpage is load then `onload` event trigger.
+When the webpage loads, the `onload` event is triggered.

 **For example :**